Parish Council Vacancy

 How much time does it take up and when?

 On average, a few hours a week.
-Obviously there are some Councillors who spend more time than this – and some less, but in the main, being a Parish Councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
+Obviously there are some Councillors who spend more time than this – and some less but all are expected to do soomething.
+In the main, being a Parish Councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
 Council meetings are always held in the evening – as are most meetings of the other groups which Councillors attend on the Council’s behalf.

 Talking and listening to your fellow parishioners can be done at any time but you must usually be able to attend the monthly Council meeting.
 In Nether Stowey meetings take place on the second Monday of each month at 7pm at the Village Hall.
 In general, to save costs and save eating into Councillors’ time more than necessary, we try to avoid separate committee meetings and cover all work at the Council meeting, but committee meetings are held where there is a lot of work to do (eg Budget meetings) or where the next Parish Council meeting would be too late (eg Planning applications).